|Meet the SFIDA Cycling staff at Nice Airport (NCE) or at the designated hotel.

 Col de la Bonette, at 2,802m stands as the highest motorable road in Europe.
 From Jausiers is a 23km ride at 7% average and with 1,600m of elevation gain.
 Definitely a big climb!

 After conquering the Bonette we will descend and ride along the Tinee valley, part of the Mercantour N.P.
-This is a long ride until our turn left to La Tour and up to La Madone d’Utelle, a very scenic climb on a narrow road.
-Descending via de Gorges de la Vesubie up Pont Durand where our longest ride of the trip will end.
+This is a long ride until we reach the end of the valley and finish our ride for today.

-A short transfer will take us to our hotel in Nice where conveniently we will spend the last two nights of the trip.
+A short van transfer will take us to our hotel in Vence where conveniently, we will spend the last two nights of the trip.